HeiderJeffer/RP-Artificial-Intelligence-as-a-risk-and-opportunity-for-the-authenticity-of-archives/README.md

 - To understand the AI applications and how these technologies can support the spread of misinformation (AI-Powered Fake News 2.0).
 - misinformation = Fake news, False News, Satire news, Disinformation, Misinformation, and Rumer.
 - Use AI tools to track and extract (False Information) topic  from the data (DOC, MP3 and MP4)
-- Definition	 the AI Attack:
+- Definition: AI Attack:
   - AI who Create Fake Post in Web
   - AI who Spread Fake Post to group of people
-- Definition  AI Defense:
+- Definition: AI Defense:
   - AI Fake News Detector to detect Create Fake Post
   - AI SocialBot Detector to detect Spread Fake Post